erigontech/docs/src/basic/networks.md

 # Supported Networks

 The default flag is `--chain=mainnet`, which enables Erigon 3 to operate on the Ethereum mainnet.
-Utilize the flag `--chain=<tag>` to synchronize with one of the supported networks, for example:
+Utilize the flag `--chain=<tag>` to synchronize with one of the supported networks.
+For example, to synchronize Holesky, one of the Ethereum testnets, use:

 ```bash
 ./build/bin/erigon --chain=holesky